 Welcome to the Mordialloc Creek Fishing Guide.
-Mordialloc Creek is the channel that runs of Black Rock.
+Mordialloc Creek is the channel that runs Black Rock.
 It’s an interesting fishing location with boat ramp access and choc-full of life with moored boats throughout.
 The water can be quite polluted but it holds good numbers of bream and mullet.
 For some, this area is too polluted and would prefer to walk up further to the pier which holds good numbers of squid and pinkies.
 It does offer nice walking trails and bird watching.

 Things to do at Mordialloc

 Mordialloc is a nice township overlooking Port Phillip Bay.
-It has a nice sandy beach area, a lovely pier and river entrance.
+It has a nice sandy beach area, a lovely pier and a river entrance.
 There are lots of lovely walking and cycling trails and parks along this stretch.
 Along the river, there are plenty of good spots to take the kids fishing for small fish, but your probably better heading to the beach and fishing off the main pier at black rock.
 It does offer nice walking trails and bird watching.
 The water is quite polluted so think carefully before eating anything you catch and wash your hands and gear thoroughly after fishing here.

 Fishing Mordialloc Creek